enkore/i3pystatus/README.rst

 :License: MIT
 :Python: 3.4+
 :Governance: Patches that don't break the build (Travis or docs) are generally just merged.
+This is a "do-it-yourself" project, so to speak.
 :Releases: No further releases are planned.
 Install it from Git.

 Installation